In this policy, “we”, “us” and “our” refer to Organising Life Today.

 Who we share your data with

-We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice.
+We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, and obtaining professional advice.

 Your personal data held in our website database will be stored on the servers of our hosting services providers identified at www.siteground.com